Agency 15: Audit

 The Audit Agency works with the Commercial Bank Agency (agency 9) in the preparation of audits, as the bank provides extensive information on businesses’ financial activities.
 The Audit Agency also works with the QHSE Agency to help businesses comply with safety, workplace, and environmental regulations.

 The Risk Management Agency is responsible for appraising risks and offering underwriting services to agencies and businesses.
-The Agency also relies on audit reports to determine businesses’ exposure to risk and prescribe ways that they could do to mitigate them.
+The Agency also relies on audit reports to determine businesses’ exposure to risk and prescribe ways that they could mitigate them.

 Presidencies’ offices, meetings, and quarterly conferences